norcams/docs-enduser/docs/usecase-toturials.rst

       safe to use with ``llama-server`` (which handles longer context), but should be omitted when running ``llama-cli`` interactively.

+   Benchmarks measured on the L40S:

+   - Model load time: ~4.6s
+   - Prompt eval: ~10.2ms/token (98 t/s)
+   - MTP generation: ~5.0ms/token (200 t/s), 100% draft acceptance, 12 drafts accepted

-7. Connect an agentic framework
+6. Connect an agentic framework

    Configure your agentic framework (e.g., agentic frameworks with built-in image tools such as Hermes desktop) to use the local endpoint: